MSF-UK/HHOT-Handbook/README.md

 6. How to input your data into the HHOT dashboard
 7. How to analyse your data in the HHOT dashboard

 By the end of this process, you should have a working HHOT dashboard.
-[Here is an example of the dashboard using dummy data:](Example%20Folder/HHOT%20Dashboard%20Example.xlsb)
+[Here is a downloadable example of the dashboard using dummy data.](Example%20Folder/HHOT%20Dashboard%20Example.xlsb)

-Here is a example of what the tool looks like when it is in use.
+And, here is a screenshot of what the dashboard looks like when it is in use.

 ![](Screenshots%20folder/1%20HHOT%20in%20use.png)